 However, in the case of manslaughter, the offender will not be sentenced to life imprisonment automatically.
 The offender’s punishment lies in the hands of the court and the decision they make.

 What is Unlawful Act Manslaughter Canada?

-The unlawful act is one of the two types of manslaughter in Canada.
+The unlawful act is one of the three types of manslaughter in Canada.
 In the case of an unlawful act, a crime is committed when a person’s impulsive and reckless action results in another person’s death.